 You may need to experiment with different settings and placements before you see substantial catches.
 So be patient!

-If you can afford the price, this seems to be a great mosquito trap.
-This Mega-Catch trap will not eliminate 100% of mosquitoes but will drastically reduce numbers allowing you to profit from your garden again.
+This seems to be an excellent mosquito trap if you can afford the price.
+This Mega-Catch trap will not eliminate 100% of mosquitoes but should drastically reduce numbers allowing you to profit from your garden again.